MichaelCrawley1/myPortfolio/README.md

 <br/>

-This was great to learn.
+This was also great to learn.
 Coming from a life of sales I am very aware of the power of intangibles, something somewhat derogatory refereed to as, 'soft-skills'.
 Things like; tone of voice,  appropriate words, active listening, identifying the user's need and then solving that need.

 I always wondered how does effective written content on the internet do the same thing.
 It turns out instead of writing what you can do for the user using words like, "I, me etc" you write as if you were the user themselves.
-So it is words and phrases like, "You will learn, You will receive, you will benefit from etc etc".
+So it is words and phrases like, "You will learn, You will receive, you will benefit from etc".

 It seems intuitive and simple to understand, however, so many written content is not done like this and results in very poor user retention rates.
 I will continue to develop my content writing skills in my future web development projects.

-Having said that,  web development profiles are a little bit self indulgent by proxy of being your life's work, I still did try my best to write for the user here.
+Having said that,  web development profiles are a little bit self indulgent by proxy of being your life's work, I still did, however, try my best to write for the user here.

 Enclosed is a paragraph demonstrating that content.

 <br/>

+***Content Writing For The User:***
 ![Content from the portfolio](https://i.imgur.com/p1QNzJX.png "content written for the user")
 <br/>

-<h2 align="center">The Code Itself</h2>
+# Lessons Learned - The Code

 <br/>

-Following on on from the written piece from my portfolio above,  typical web development portfolios are known as static websites being on the account that there is really is no need for a database - the model part of the MVC architecture.
+Following on from the written piece from my portfolio above,  typical web development portfolios are known as static websites being on the account that there is really is no need for a database - the model part of the MVC architecture.

 However, providing a form facility for users to contact you is very important and would usually be provided by a controller language such as PHP.